 Describe the 10 CFR 50.59 process and identify the process owner in NRR.

-Discuss the broad requirements and significance of the following append to 10 CFR Part 50.
+Discuss the broad requirements and significance of the following appendices to 10 CFR Part 50.
 You should develop a general sense of what the requirements are and where the following requirements are located:

 Appendix A, “General Design Criteria for Nuclear Power Plants”